askui/askui/docs/docs/general/01-Getting Started/getting-started.md

 To add a new workflow, create a file in this folder, ending in `.test.ts`

 The project comes with one **template workflow**, which is called `my-first-askui-test-suite.ts`.
-On the next page, you will dive deeper on how to write instructions in the AskUI automation framwork.
+On the next page, you will dive deeper on how to write instructions in the AskUI automation framework.

 ## Next Steps